 IEEE ACT Section was chartered on 18th November 1988, having previously been part of the NSW section from 1985-1988.

-Since that time it has grown steadily in membership to more than 500 today.
-It is one of the smaller Sections numerically within Australia,
+Since that time it has grown steadily in membership to about 500 today.
+As one of the smaller Sections within Australia, it still has a wide cross section of membership, ranging from Students, to over 50 Senior Members and 10 Fellows.

 The ACT Section currently supports chapters for the Antennas and Propagation Society, the Communications and Signal Processing Societies (a joint chapter), the Computer Society and the Laser and Electro-Optics and Electron Devices Societies (a joint chapter).
 The ACT Section currently has members in 34 of the 38 IEEE technical societies and the executive committee is happy to support activities related to any of these societies.